God's Mission Work

 To learn more

-To learn more about any of the ministries listed below or to volunteer, send a note to to the Outreach Ministry team leader (e-mail).
+To learn more about any of the ministries listed below or to volunteer, go to the 'Contact Us' Form and reach out.
 You will be directed to the right person or organization.

 Atlanta Hunger Walk

 Each Spring, church members support and participate in the Atlanta Community Food Bank's annual Hunger Walk/Run.
 Proceeds from this event support six different metro hunger-relief organizations, including Lutheran Services of Georgia.
 Over the past several years, St. John's has been the top fund-raiser amongst Atlanta-area Lutheran churches.
-For the 2014 Walk/Run, we gave and collected over $10,000.
+For the 2021 Walk/Run, we raised $4,310.

 St. John's members form a team each Fall to participate in the Atlanta Aids Walk, the Southeast's largest fundraiser for HIV/AIDS-related support